vitessio/website/content/en/docs/14.0/reference/programs/vtctl/shards.md

 ### SetShardTabletControl

-Sets the TabletControl record for a shard and type.
-Only use this for an emergency fix or after a finished vertical split.
-The *MigrateServedFrom* and *MigrateServedType* commands set this field appropriately already.
-Always specify the denied_tables flag for MoveTables, but never for Reshard operations.<br><br>To set the DisableQueryServiceFlag, keep 'denied_tables' empty, and set 'disable_query_service' to true or false.
-Useful to fix Reshard operations gone wrong.<br><br>To change the denied tables list, specify the 'denied_tables' parameter with the new list.
-Useful to fix tables that are being blocked after a vertical split.<br><br>To just remove the ShardTabletControl entirely, use the 'remove' flag, useful after a vertical split is finished to remove serving restrictions.
+Sets the shardTabletControls or the tabletControls records for a shard and tablet type in the topology service.
+Only use this for an emergency fix or after a finished vertical split or after a corrupted MoveTables action.
+The [MigrateServedFrom](../keyspaces#migrateservedfrom) and [MigrateServedType](../keyspaces#migrateservedtype) commands set this field appropriately already.
+Always specify the `denied_tables` flag for MoveTables, but never for Reshard operations.

+To set the `queryServiceDisabled` for the tablet, set `disable_query_service` to true; to unset the queryServiceDisabled provide `denied_tables` with an empty table set.
+Useful to fix vReplication operations gone wrong.
+These specific flags update the values for `shardTabletControls` in the topology path: `/keyspaces/<keyspace>/SrvKeyspace`.

+{{< warning >}}
+It is important to note here the queryServiceDisabled can not be removed by `disable_query_service=false` or the `remove` flags.
+Only `denied_tables=""` will remove this setting.
+{{< /warning >}}

+To change the `deniedTables` list, specify the `denied_tables` parameter with the new list, this is useful to fix tables that are being blocked after a vertical split.
+To remove the tabletControls for selected tables, use the `remove` flag, useful after a vertical split is finished to remove serving restrictions.
+These specific flags update the values for `tabletControls` in the topology path: `/keyspaces/<keyspace>/shards/<shard>/Shard`.

+The `SetShardTabletControl` only updates the topology records for a given shard and type, you still need to run [RefreshStateByShard](../tablets#refreshstatebyshard) to inform the vttablets of the topology change.

-#### Example
+#### Examples

 <pre class="command-example">SetShardTabletControl [--cells=c1,c2,...] [--denied_tables=t1,t2,...] [--remove] [--disable_query_service] &lt;keyspace/shard&gt; &lt;tablet type&gt;</pre>

+**Disable serving of the listed tables for the selected keyspace/shard and tablet type:**

+<pre class="command-example">SetShardTabletControl [--denied_tables=t1,t2,...] &lt;keyspace/shard&gt; &lt;tablet type&gt;<br>
+RefreshStateByShard &lt;keyspace/shard&gt;</pre>

+**Serve all tables for the selected keyspace/shard and tablet type:**

+<pre class="command-example">SetShardTabletControl --remove &lt;keyspace/shard&gt; &lt;tablet type&gt;<br>
+RefreshStateByShard &lt;keyspace/shard&gt;</pre>

+**Disable serving for the selected keyspace/shard and tablet type:**

+<pre class="command-example">SetShardTabletControl --disable_query_service=true &lt;keyspace/shard&gt; &lt;tablet type&gt;<br>
+RefreshStateByShard &lt;keyspace/shard&gt;</pre>

+**Enable serving for the selected keyspace/shard and tablet type:**

+<pre class="command-example">SetShardTabletControl --denied_tables="" &lt;keyspace/shard&gt; &lt;tablet type&gt;<br>
+RefreshStateByShard &lt;keyspace/shard&gt;</pre>

 #### Flags